pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

   * Durability
   * Unique Naming Scheme
   * Filesystem Hierarchy
-  * Unique User Identification
+  * Unique User Identification: This identifies each unique user.
+This is important because it prevents privileges from being assigned to the wrong user.
-  * User Creation Restrictions
+  * User Creation Restrictions: This prevents a user from creating other users if they are not authorized to do so; this also prevents a user from creating a user of higher privilege in order to gain the additional access.
-  * User Permission Protection
+  * User Permission Protection: This prevents the user from altering (elevating) their own level of privilege.
-  * Secure Connection
+  * Secure Connection: This prevents the adversary from snooping.
-  * Necessity of Authentication
+  * Necessity of Authentication: Only users that have an authorized username and password can access the system.
-  * Least Privilege
+  * Least Privilege: This grants users access to only the files that they need to access.
+In the family scenario, mom and dad can have their own files that kids can't access.
-  * System Administrator Separation of Privilege
+  * System Administrator Separation of Privilege: One user is responsible for all user administration.

 ** **